Home / Use Cases / Situations / Protect Parents After a Scam

 SITUATION

-1,000+ broker sites covered Manage on behalf of a parent Re-targeting prevention Re-listing monitoring AES-256 encrypted handling
+Removed across the web Manage on behalf of a parent Re-targeting prevention Re-listing monitoring Encrypted and access-controlled

 Data brokers are the sourcing tool for scam targeting